Northdoo/Foolish-Dreams/README.md

 And you're done !
 If you launch the game and see the mod after clicking the Mod button, then everything has been done coretly !

 # WARNING
+Talisman will crash some some jokers (like Tower Remains) of the mod due to the way Talisman handle calculations and scoring, however you could still use that mod with it as otherwise there's no major crash or issue, works also with Crytpid.
-I  only used Non-Gamplay changing mods such as Debug Plus, System Clock and Deck Skin mods while making this mod.
-So don't report issues about problems related to other mods as i didn't think of the compatibility of other gameplay mods while making this one, sorry !
+However, don't report issues about problems related to other mods as i didn't think of the compatibility of other gameplay mods primarly while making this one, sorry !